itpplasma/efit_to_boozer/README.Hamada_to_Boozer.md

 `booz_test.bc`

 and run the executable.
-It reads coise and sine Fourier amlitudes from Boozer file and writes them to two files, "bmnc.dat" and "bmns.dat" where the first column is s-value and the rest columns are
+It reads coise and sine Fourier amlitudes from Boozer file and writes them to two files, `bmnc.dat` and `bmns.dat` where the first column is s-value and the rest columns are

 $B_{mn}^c(mode)$ or $B_{mn}^s(mode)$